taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Check or not permissions of target php scripts.
+Enable or disable permission checking for the target php scripts.

 ---